CBB752Spring2016/CBB752Spring2016.github.io/index.md

 file.
 (The program should output a distance between two atoms in angstroms)

-4.2 Propose a tool that calculate the Lennard-Jones potential based on the input of a PDB file and a query point’s xyz coordinates.
+4.2 Propose a tool that calculate the Lennard-Jones potential based on the input of a PDB file consisting of just alpha carbons and a query point’s xyz coordinates.

-4.3 Propose a tool that calculate the dihedral angle based on the input of four points’ xyz coordinates.
+4.3 Propose a tool that calculate the dihedral angle based on the input of four points’ xyz coordinates in PDB format.